Network into a job with the perfect elevator pitch

 The aim of your elevator pitch is for employers to want to know more about you.

 Examples of elevator pitches

 Your elevator pitch may change, depending on the situation.

 "Hi, I’m Aroha, nice to meet you.
 I’m in Year 12 at Kowhai College, and through my pre-trade course and work experience with a plumbing company I’ve decided I really want to become a plumber.
 I’ve heard that your company has an excellent reputation in plumbing and I would like to use my skills and energy to help you out as an apprentice.
 I would love to talk to you more about this."

 2. Looking for work at a graduate job expo

-“Hi, I’m Fetu, nice to meet you, I’m a student at Rimu University.
-As part of my user design degree I’ve been interning with a web design agency where I’ve helped developed apps and websites for students.
+"Hi, I’m Fetu, nice to meet you.
+I’m a student at Rimu University.
+As part of my user design degree I’ve been interning with a web design agency where I’ve helped develop apps and websites for students.
 One of my successes has been to create my own app for students to plan their exam timetable.
-I’m passionate about creating good user design experiences and I like the user friendly products your company creates.
-I would love to talk about potential graduate opportunities in your company.”
+I’m passionate about creating good user design experiences and I like the user-friendly products your company creates.
+I would love to talk about potential graduate opportunities in your company."